 2. Built-in Quality, Changing Priorities, and Faster Time to Market

 It is a very competitive market and enterprises are under a great deal of pressure to accelerate product delivery.
 The secret to success lies in adaptability and quick responses to managing changing priorities.
 Continuous refinement of goals is also needed as projects progress.
 Enterprises are running out of excuses to delay value and end up losing customers to a fiercely competitive market.
-As enterprises are pushing to deliver zero defect software, the biggest hurdle they face is the lack of teams working together to deliver great products.
-Integration and automation testing is necessary and if not properly coordinated, can drive the cost up and hinder productivity and throughput.
-Furthermore, the mandate of compliance initiatives like SOX, PCI and other information security standards can increase business risk or hinder speed if not properly aligned with the enterprise practices.
+As enterprises are pushing to deliver zero-defect software, the biggest hurdle they face is the lack of teams working together to deliver great products.
+Integration and automation testing are necessary and if not properly coordinated, can drive the cost up and hinder productivity and throughput.
+Furthermore, the mandate of compliance initiatives like SOX, PCI, and other information security standards can increase business risk or hinder speed if not properly aligned with the enterprise practices.

 3. DevOps Transformation